 I noticed that nobody addressed the role of using technology in this context. 🤔 That wasn’t in the topic model because it couldn’t be.
 Taking a creative approach, I was able to produce an in-depth article that added a new perspective to the conversation.

 AI tools, although sophisticated, are still nothing more than tools.
 Keep in mind, just because you have a hammer doesn’t mean everything is a nail.
+Most of use topic models to ensure we properly cover a subject.
+Alternatively, they can be used to verify whether your idea is truly unique.
+If it’s not in the topic model, there’s a good chance your approach to the subject is outside the norm.

 Written by Stephen Jeske